thinkshout/thinkshout/blog/_posts/2019-04-22-we-vote-we-count.md

 ![Share your story](/assets/images/blog/DEMOS microsite stories.png)
 {:.center}

-What made this project additionally challenging, however, wasn’t the agility of the site or its distribution tooling, which is all relatively straightforward: It was the timeline on which all partners, including the team at ThinkShout, needed to execute under.
+What made this project additionally challenging, however, wasn’t the agility of the site or its distribution tooling, which is all relatively straightforward: It was the timeline under which all partners, including the team at ThinkShout, needed to execute.
 From start to finish—development through QA to launch—WeVoteWeCount.org was created in three weeks.

 ### A Team Effort